Preparing your submission for aspeers

 2 Documentation

 Scholarly work always includes references to secondary texts, that is, to what other scholars have written about the topic.
-Secondary material is needed especially to provide your argument with a (theoretic) background, to ‘locate’ (i.e. position) your article in reference to previous work, and to support your interpretation.
+Secondary material is needed especially to provide your argument with a (theoretic) background, to ‘locate’ (i.e., position) your article in reference to previous work, and to support your interpretation.

 In working with this material, you must indicate each and every instance in which you paraphrase or quote from a source.
 In addition, make absolutely sure that all the information you provide in your list of works cited is correct, complete, and without spelling mistakes.
 Take the necessary information from the title page (not the cover) of print publications and pay special attention to authors’ names, the full title (including subtitle) of a work, correct page ranges, as well as publication year, place, and the publisher.